BCHoagland/Data-Modeling/README.md

 ### Results
 There are some images in the `results` folder that show my visdom terminal after running each script on the "square root" data distribution.
-I got pretty similar results across trials, so you can use these as a baseline (my testing wasn't *that* extensive).
+I got pretty similar results across trials, so you can use these as a baseline (my testing wasn't *that* extensive, though, so take my word with a grain of salt).